Popthuania/ConfigZ1/README.md

 👋Welcome to my profile!

--I am currently learning GOlang🧠
+-I am currently learning C🧠

 -Main future goal: have a good paying job and a happy life 😎